The Willmore flow of Hopf-tori in the $3$-sphere: Appendix

 Moreover, it can be easily derived from Eisenstein's classical formula

-that there holds (again writing $q:=\exp(2\pi i \,\tau)$)
+that there holds, again writing $q:=\exp(2\pi i \,\tau)$:

-where in line (\ref{cosec.expansion}) the symbol $\zeta$ denotes Riemann's ``zeta-function'' and where in the double series in line (\ref{second.Eisenstein}) the index $\nu=0$ is omitted if the second summation index $\mu$ is zero.
-The second equation in line (\ref{cosec.expansion}) is proved via the product-expansion of the $\sigma$-function and its relation to the Weierstrass-$\zeta$-function via $\zeta(z)=\frac{\partial}{\partial z}(\ln(\sigma(z)))$, see \cite{Lawden}, Sections 6.5 and 6.6 and pp. 183--184.
-Moreover, it is important to note here that the second Eisenstein-series $G_2$, as defined in line (\ref{second.Eisenstein}), is not absolutely convergent, which implies that the order of summation in line (\ref{second.Eisenstein}) matters and that $G_2$ is a holomorphic, but not a modular function (of weight 2) on $\quat:=[\Im(\tau)>0]$.
-Actually, it will turn out crucial for this proof that $G_2$ transforms w.r.t. the generator $\tau \mapsto -\frac{1}{\tau}$ of the modular group $\Gamma(1)$ in the following way:
+where in line (\ref{cosec.expansion}) the symbol $\zeta$ denotes Riemann's ``zeta-function'' and where in the double series in line (\ref{second.Eisenstein}) the index $\nu=0$ is omitted if the second summation index $\mu$ is zero.\footnote{The second equation in line (\ref{cosec.expansion}) can be proved via the product-expansion of the $\sigma$-function and its relation to the Weierstrass-$\zeta$-function via $\zeta(z)=\frac{\partial}{\partial z}(\ln(\sigma(z)))$, see \cite{Lawden}, Sections 6.5 and 6.6 and pp. 183--184.} It is important to note here, that the \underline{second Eisenstein-series} $G_2$, as defined in line (\ref{second.Eisenstein}), is not absolutely convergent, which implies that the order of summation in line (\ref{second.Eisenstein}) matters and that $G_2$ is a holomorphic function, but not a modular form on $\quat:=[\Im(\tau)>0]$.
+Actually, it will turn out crucial for this proof that $G_2$ transforms w.r.t. the generator $\tau \mapsto -\frac{1}{\tau}$ of the modular group $\Gamma(1)$ exactly in the following way:

-see \cite{Apostol}, Theorem 3.1 and pp. 69--71.
-Combining formulae (\ref{eta.1.i}) and (\ref{second.Eisenstein}) we obtain $G_2(i)=\pi$, and the last step of the proof of the second part of this proposition consists in the verification of the assertion:
+see here \cite{Apostol}, Theorem 3.1 and pp. 69--71. \footnote{On pp. 69--71 in \cite{Apostol} Apostol shows the equivalence between formula (\ref{G2.trafo}) and the famous functional equation $\eta\big{(}\frac{-1}{\tau}\big{)}= (-i\tau)^{1/2} \, \eta(\tau)$ of the Dedekind-$\eta$-function, which is proved classically in Theorem 3.1 of \cite{Apostol}.} Combining now formulae (\ref{eta.1.i}) and (\ref{second.Eisenstein}) we obtain the equation $G_2(i)=\pi$, and the last step of the proof of the second part of this proposition consists in the verification of the assertion:

-First of all we note that lines (\ref{cosec.expansion}) and (\ref{second.Eisenstein}) immediately imply
+First of all, we note that lines (\ref{Silverman2}), (\ref{cosec.expansion}) and (\ref{second.Eisenstein}) immediately imply: